 When you travel across the eastern Himalayas you cannot help but notice the popularity of carrom.
 In Thimphu we found a street lined with carrom boards after dark, each board had a game going on.
-No game was without a little band of appreciative spectators.
+It’s hard to be excited by a game of carrom unless you have been exposed to it since your childhood.
+In the streets of Thimphu no game was without a little band of appreciative spectators.
 The photo above was taken at mid-day near the Reshi hot springs in Sikkim.
 We saw similar scenes in Meghalaya, Arunachal Pradesh, parts of Assam, and even as far away as Tripura.

 Football is tremendously popular as a sport in the hills.
 One can understand that in the narrow ledges on hills it might be difficult to kick a ball around in an impromptu game of football.
 Cricket is not very popular; presumably a boundary would not be hard to score.
 Archery is a widely practised competitive sport in the hills.
 But these are not games you sit down to with a bunch of friends.

 Chinese pavements are full of games which often attract large audiences.
 Sometimes they seem to be strategic board games of various kinds, but often they are games of luck: cards, for example.
 The Chinese way of life involves accepting luck as a cosmological principle.
 Perhaps the Himalayan cultures, with their guardian deities, are different?